zhuyuqing/bestconf/README.md

 Building from source
 --------------------

-Import the whole Bestconfing project into eclipse and enjoy!~
+Import the whole Bestconfig project into eclipse and enjoy!~

-Tuning results
+Examples of tuning results
 --------------------
 We provide the tuning results on our cluster under the testResults folder for a quick reference.